MrDrHax/Learning-to-code-in-Python/docs/index.md

 # Hello!

-I hope you can find this guide helpfull.
+I hope you can find this guide helpful.

-Here, I will describe hot to get things all started up and working.
+Here, I will describe how to get things all started up and working.

 ## Introduction...